 Do you know the scientific facts about teeth that will help you make wise decisions about your health.

-Science connects problems in the mouth with problems elsewhere in the body.
-Health begins with your mouth!
+This is an important question as science connects problems in the mouth with problems elsewhere in the body.

 Do you know how unique, fragile and special your teeth are to your body … like the canaries in yesteryear mines?
 Canaries were used as animal sentinels in the coal mines of the past, providing miners with early warnings of life threatening dangers.
 At TeethFirst, when we see dental disease such as caries affecting your teeth, we believe that like the canaries, your teeth are offering an early indication of other problems brewing elsewhere in your body.
 What if being mindful of your teeth and what you do with them every day could influence your overall health?
 To help with this question, we offer oral hygiene tips that include mindfulness regarding the food and beverages you put in your mouth.